What Is Fee Simple In Real Estate? How It Works And Why It Matters

 Fee Simple Absolute

-Fee simple absolute is more powerful than fee simple defeasible because it is outright ownership with no restrictions.
-It’s actually the most common form of ownership in the United States.
-Fee simple absolute is what people usually mean when describing fee simple ownership.
+Fee simple absolute is more powerful than fee simple defeasible because it’s outright ownership with no restrictions.
+It’s actually the most common form of ownership in the U.S. Fee simple absolute is what people usually mean when describing fee simple ownership.

-Under absolute ownership, owners can own their properties and land forever – as long as they make their mortgage payments and pay their property taxes – and make any changes to them they’d like.
+Under absolute ownership, owners can own their properties and land forever – as long as they make their mortgage payments and pay their property taxes – and make any changes they’d like.

-Owners in a fee simple absolute arrangement can also include certain conditions on their property or life estate when passing it down to an heir.
-Owners, for instance, might state that their heirs can’t tear down the home on a piece of land.
-They might also state that the property must always remain within the family.
+Owners in a fee simple absolute arrangement can also include certain conditions on their property or life estate when passing it to an heir.
+For instance, an owner might state that their heirs can’t tear down the home on a piece of land.
+They might also require the property to remain within the family.

 Fee Simple Defeasible

 Fee simple defeasible, sometimes called fee simple determinable, is a slightly less powerful form of ownership.
 In this arrangement, owners can keep their properties and land forever.
 But to retain possession, they must meet certain conditions that were put in place by a former property owner.

 Owners who violate these conditions automatically lose their property and land.

-Maybe you buy land and a home from an owner who stipulates that you can own the property as long the home remains a residential property.
-If you turn that home into a hotel, violating your agreement, ownership of the land and properties revert to the previous owner.
+Say you buy land and a home from an owner who stipulates that you can own the property as long the house remains a residential property.
+If you turn it into a hotel, violating your agreement, ownership of the land and properties revert to the previous owner.

 Fee Simple Subject To Condition Subsequent

-Fee simple subject to condition subsequent is similar to fee simple defeasible in that owners again must meet certain conditions to retain ownership of their properties or land.
-But if owners violate these conditions, they might not lose their land.
+Fee simple subject to condition subsequent is similar to fee simple defeasible.
+Owners must meet certain conditions to retain ownership of their properties or land.
+But if they violate these conditions, they might not lose their land.
 That’s because the original owners don’t automatically retake possession.
-These former owners can choose to ignore the violations and let the new owners retain ownership.
+The former owners can choose to ignore the violations and let the new owners retain ownership.